 The video showed an obviously intoxicated Hernandez leaving the bar at around 10:50 p.m., just minutes before the fatal crash.
 In addition to the charges, the Harris County District Attorney’s office is actively considering shutting the Servi-Car el 3 bar down for good.

 Texas Dram Shop Laws May Have Serious Repercussions

 Under the Texas Alcoholic Beverage Code, a “dram shop” is essentially any establishment in which alcoholic beverages and purchased and consumed, such as a bar, a tavern or a restaurant.
 Texas “dram shop laws” hold such an establishment liable for injuries or fatalities caused by customers who over-consume alcohol.
-If a patron drinks at a bar or other establishment, and they are visibly intoxicated if that patron later causes an accident that leads to an injury or fatality, that bar, and the employees who served them may all be liable.
+If a patron drinks at a bar or other establishment, and they are visibly intoxicated if that patron later causes a car accident that leads to an injury or fatality, that bar, and the employees who served them may all be liable.

 In most cases, in order to hold a bar liable under the Texas Alcoholic Beverage Code, it must be proven that the establishment continued to serve alcohol to a person who was visibly intoxicated and who later caused an accident that resulted in another’s injuries or wrongful death.
 The rule is fairly straightforward, providing victims with the right to sue establishments that served alcohol to a person who caused an accident if the following criteria are met:

 - The patron was served alcohol by the establishment;